ros-simulation/simulation_interfaces/README.md

 # Simulation Interfaces

 Standard ROS 2 interfaces for interacting with simulators.
-Messages and services are documented in their respective files.
+Messages, services, and actions are documented in their respective files.